Lumiere is produced by Artichoke.

-Always working outside traditional arts venues, the company’s projects so far include bringing central London to a standstill with The Sultan’s Elephant; broadcasting love poetry from illuminated tents along the coastline of the UK with Deborah Warner’s Peace Camp; and most recently building and burning a 72ft high Temple with Burning Man artist David Best and the local community of Derry~Londonderry.
+Artichoke projects take place outside of traditional arts venues like theatres and galleries.
+Previous projects include bringing central London to a standstill with The Sultan’s Elephant; broadcasting love poetry from illuminated tents along the coastline of the UK for Deborah Warner’s Peace Camp; and burning a 140m long model of 17th century London on the Thames for London’s Burning, marking the 350th anniversary of the Great Fire of London.

-Artichoke is dedicated to bringing major arts events to the widest possible audience.
-As a registered charity, and with almost all events free to the public, the company relies on grants, donations and sponsors to fund what they do.
+Artichoke is dedicated to bringing ground breaking arts events to the widest possible audience.
+As a registered charity, and with most events free to the public, the company relies on grants, donations and sponsors to fund what they do.

 Scroll through the images below...